mohdanas86/Blog-CRUD/redme.md

 - `POST /posts` → Create a new post
 - `GET /posts` → Get all posts
 - `GET /posts/:id` → Get a single post
-- `PUT /posts/:id` → Update a post
+- `PATCH /posts/:id` → Update a post
 - `DELETE /posts/:id` → Delete a post

 ---